lwobben/polarsteps_book/README.md

 WIP

-Creating a custom photobook from exported Polarsteps data.
+Creating a photobook, containing text, travel maps and photos, from custom or exported Polarsteps data.